Losant/losant-rest-js/docs/experienceGroups.md

-# Application Groups Actions
+# Experience Groups Actions

-Details on the various actions that can be performed on the Application Groups resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Groups resource, including the expected parameters and the potential responses.

 ##### Contents